-You may find in the coming period that you need to take more study leave, or require more study budget, than you might normally in order to catch up with training requirements.
+You may find that you need to take more study leave, or require more study budget, than you might normally in order to catch up with training requirements.

-In some nations, we have also agreed principles surrounding increased access to study leave and carry-over of study budget.
+In some nations, we have also agreed more access to study leave and carry-over of study budget.

-The objective of this guidance is to ensure that no trainee loses any of their annual leave entitlement.
-To avoid this occurring, employers should be taking the following steps:
+No trainee should lose any of their annual leave entitlement.
+To avoid this occurring, employers should be taking the following steps.

-- where reasonable and practicable, the current employer should make every effort to ensure that you have taken all your annual leave entitlement prior to finishing your existing placement.
+- Where reasonable and practicable, the current employer should make every effort to ensure that you have taken all your annual leave prior to finishing your existing placement.

-- where carry over of leave is requested, you should be able to carry over up to five days of leave to your next placement.
+- Where carry over of leave is requested, you should be able to carry over up to five days of leave to your next placement.
 However, if you are rotating to a different employer, this will require the agreement of the new employer.
-The carry over of this leave should be done by your new employer using NHS Employers' form.
+The carry over of this leave should be done by your new employer.

-For more information on how your untaken leave should be managed, including a template form and process guide please see NHS Employers' guidance.
+For more information on how your untaken leave should be managed, please see NHS Employers' guidance.